 Imagine what the right words can do for your business…

-David C Justin, The CopyGeek, Dallas Freelance Copywriter
+David C Justin, CopyGeek Communications, Dallas Copywriting Services

 How many times have you heard the phrase KNOW YOUR AUDIENCE?
 It’s one of the holiest of holy commandments in marketing.

-To write effective copy, you need to know your audience so you can speak their language and address their pains.
+To write compelling copy, you need to know your audience so you can speak their language.
 For example, you wouldn’t speak at a Star Wars convention and close with live long and prosper.

 Discovering your target audience and learning what drives their decisions is part of the copywriting process.
 However, before you understand your audience, there are a few things you need to know.

-There are unspoken truths about your clients or customers – things that many small business owners or entrepreneurs simply don’t understand.
+There are unspoken truths about your clients – truths that many small business owners and entrepreneurs simply don’t understand.
 But these three unspoken truths about your audience have to be understood before you write a single word of copy.

 Truth 1: Your Audience Doesn’t Care About You